port-labs/port-docs/docs/quickstart.md

 </details>

 Now that you have an access token, you can use it for every interaction you make with Port's API.
-You will also use in the section below to create the `Service` Blueprint:
+You will also use it in the section below to create the `Service` Blueprint:

 <details>
 <summary>Create the service Blueprint</summary>